 The distance from St. George Grenada, to Carriacou is about 23 NM.
 A very easy sail along the beautiful West coast of Grenada into Tyrell Bay, Carriacou.
 A very very busy bay but we managed to find a secure spot between all the other boats.
 In the 17th century, Carriacou was spelt ‘Kayryouacou’ by the Caribs who translates this to “The land of Reefs”.
 These ancient Amerindians were the first settlers believed to have inhabited the island.
 In more recent times, like the 18th century, the island has been the home to traditional boatbuilders who hailed from Scotland and started a thriving trade of building sailing vessels from locally harvested wood.

 Next day it was time to explore the island.
 We went walking to Paradise beach to have lunch at the famous Off the Hook beach restaurant.
 Along the way, you see a lot of typical Caribbean houses and the higher you get the better the views.
 Off the hook is a bar and grill on the waterside.
 Grilled lobster, chicken, fish, fries, pizza and cold drinks.
-Great place to lime and read in one of the colourful Adirondack chairs on the beach.
+Great place to chill and read in one of the colorful deck chairs on the beach.
 Open daily for lunch and dinner.
 Bonfire parties with live music.
 Cold drinks, beer and hard liquor available.
 Great place!
-We walked back along the beach to the end.
 There are several bars and places here.
 We walked back via the main street and decided to take the bus back.

 From Carriacou’s main town of Hillsborough, buses wind their way up and over hills to a tiny hamlet named Windward.
 Depending on the collection and delivery of people and lunches, it takes anywhere from ten minutes to half an hour.
 As the bus makes the final descent it is revealing a panorama of islands and reefs.
 When we arrived at the place where the boatbuilding was supposed to be there was … not much.